needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ui-setup.md

 ![ui-event-system-setup](images/ui-event-system-setup.png)

+## Canvas optimizer

+The [Canvas Optimizer](canvas-optimizer.md) is an optional component that will reduce the performance cost of scenes with heavily nested UI elements.
+It will also disable processing input events on UI canvases that cannot be seen or are too far away.

+Add this component to a scene, such as on the EventSystem GameObject, to allow the Canvas Optimizer to automatically find all Canvas components in all loaded scenes to optimize processing.

+[!Note]
+> If you instantiate a UI element with a Canvas at runtime, you will need to manually register it with the Canvas Optimizer by calling `CanvasOptimizer.RegisterCanvas(Canvas)`.

 ## Canvas
 All UI elements exist in the canvas.
 In the XR Interaction Toolkit, a user can only interact with canvases that have their **Render Mode** set to **World Space**.
 The XR Interaction Toolkit package contains a new component (pictured below) called the **Tracked Device Graphic Raycaster**.
 This component lets you use 3D tracked devices to highlight and select UI elements in that canvas.